Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic

 {We collected variables that related to the site location to reflect location characteristics so that the results can be used to improve pedestrian walkability.
-For instance, Fig.~\ref{fig:bus} demonstrates that if there is at least one bus stop present, the number of bus stops correlates with yielding rates.
-We discovered that the driver-yielding rate is higher when more bus stops are near the intersection.
-Unintuitively, this trend does not hold true for intersections without any bus stops in close proximity.
+For example, as illustrated in Fig.~\ref{fig:bus}, we observed a correlation between the number of bus stops near an intersection and driver yielding rates, for the intersection with bus stops, the more bus stops, the more drivers yield to pedestrian.} Notably, intersections with a higher number of bus stops exhibited increased rates of driver yielding.
+This finding suggests that the presence of bus stops may influence driver awareness and behavior toward pedestrians.
+Interestingly, this correlation was not observed at intersections without nearby bus stops, indicating a unique relationship between bus stop density and yielding behavior.
 Regarding the number of lanes on the major road (Fig.~\ref{fig:lanes}), drivers are less likely to yield when there are more lanes.
-Fig.~\ref{fig:tree} reveals a correlation between lower driver-yielding rates and the presence of trees obstructing the drivers' view of waiting pedestrians.
-Specifically, the results indicate that the highest driver-yielding rates occur at intersections without any trees blocking the crosswalk, while the lowest yielding rate is found at intersections where tree cover is present at most of the intersection corners.}
+Fig.~\ref{fig:tree} reveals a correlation between lower driver-yielding rates and the presence of trees obstructing the drivers' view of waiting pedestrians. \editnew{Specifically, the results indicate that the highest driver-yielding rates occur at intersections without any trees blocking the view of crosswalk, while the lowest yielding rate is found at intersections where tree cover is present at most of the intersection corners.}

 Markings play a crucial role in increasing driver yielding, as demonstrated in Fig.~\ref{fig:markings}.
-Intersections with markings exhibit a higher percentage of driver yielding compared to driver non-yielding.
+Intersections with crosswalk markings exhibit a higher percentage of driver yielding compared to driver non-yielding.
 Interestingly, sites with standard markings (two parallel lines) had higher yielding rates than those with continental markings, contrary to our expectations.
 Among the sites, 12 had no markings, 3 had standard markings, and 3 had continental markings.
 It is important to note the small sample size of sites with standard and continental markings.
 The presence of a bike lane correlated with a decrease in driver yielding, although only 9.1\% of the interactions in the dataset occurred at sites with bike lanes, as shown in Fig.~\ref{fig:bike_lane}.
-As expected, sites with crosswalk signs had higher driver yielding rates, as depicted in Fig.~\ref{fig:signage}.
+As expected, sites with crosswalk signs had higher driver-yielding rates, as depicted in Fig.~\ref{fig:signage}.